andubiel/ansible_cml_demos/lldp_graphviz/README.md

 ~~~

 ### Run the job-template (playbook)
-When you run the playbook it will invoke the `role: napalm_get_facts` and create a new .png file with a timestamp.
+Everytime you run the playbook it will invoke the `role: napalm_get_facts` and create a new png file with a timestamp.

 The files can be viewed in lldp_graphviz/network/maps